simonboisset/typed-locale/README.md

 const translator = createTranslatorFromDictionary({ dictionary, locale: 'en', defaultLocale: 'en' });
 ```

-You can create simple translator with only one translation object.
+You can create a simple translator with only one translation object.

 ```typescript
 import { createTranslator } from 'typed-locale';